 Living Youth Camp is LCG’s camp for their youth and is patterned after HWA’s Summer Educational Program camps (S. E. P.).
 They have three different camps: Teen camps for age 13-17; Pre-teen camps for age 6-12; and Adventure camps for age 13-21.

 LCG teaches that there is only one true gospel which is “about the Kingdom of God,” but this gospel is centered on “God’s government,” to be enforced upon the entire world when Christ returns, and which members will have a big part in.
 The word “government of God” is also associated in members’ minds with LCG headquarters.
 (Read: Why do members emphasize the government of God?)

-According to the Word of God, Meredith’s “faith plus works of the Law” belief system is clearly “another gospel” and “another Jesus.”
+According to the Word of God, Meredith’s “faith plus works of the Law” belief system was clearly “another gospel” and “another Jesus.”
 (II Corinthians 11:4; Galatians 1:8) It does not point others to the Person of Christ and allow them to rest in what the Lord Jesus has already accomplished for them through His death and resurrection.
 LCG’s teachings are in direct conflict with the gospel of grace as presented in the N.T., especially in the Epistles of Paul.
 (Read: The Law of Moses and the Grace of God)